hasanabill/contrri-vista/README.md

 ### XP Points

-Contri Vista rewards you with XP (Experience Points) for contributing to projects.
+Contrri Vista rewards you with XP (Experience Points) for contributing to projects.
 The more you contribute, the more XP you earn.
 Show off your dedication and expertise by accumulating XP on your profile.

 ### Badges